Requirements to Adopt in Massachusetts

 Prospective adoptive families are required to submit current health records as part of their home study, no matter what type of adoption in Massachusetts you pursue.
 This is done to verify that you’re physically and mentally healthy enough to care for a child at this time.

-Families who wish to adopt must also submit current financial records for their home study process, which are used to verify that you’re financially stable enough to provide for a child’s needs.
+Families who wish to adopt must also submit current financial records for their home study process, which are used to verify that they’re financially stable enough to provide for a child’s needs.
 You do not need to be wealthy to adopt, but you do need to be able to meet your family’s basic needs.

 Unlike most of the other requirements for adopting a child in Massachusetts, there aren’t documents that you can provide to verify your emotional preparedness for adoption.
-However, meeting the emotional requirements to adopt in Massachusetts is one of the best indicators for a successful adoption.
+However, meeting the emotional requirements to adopt in Massachusetts is one of the best indicators for successful adoption.
 Some emotional requirements that hopeful adoptive parents should consider include:

 Working to resolve any infertility or miscarriage grief, and releasing the dreams and expectations of having a biological child.